SereneChanSiYun/hdb-price-prediction/README.md

 *(test dataset containing 16,737 flat ids with their corresponding features to feed into regression model to make predictions)* <br>

 Source of these datasets come from https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data.
+Final model chosen was used to predict the prices in a sample dataset called sample_sub_reg (found in datasets folder).

 ## 📓 Project Framework